net-shell/openprice/readme.md

 When the value is `string` it's treated as a DOM selector, in which case the contained text will be returned.

-That is a shorthand, otherwise the value has to be an object with `selector`, and `callback` keys.
-The callback is a function which is called for each match on every page and receives the jQuery element as sole argument.
-The callback must return a non-nil value for further processing or nil in case of any error.
-Data accuracy depends on that of the callback error reporting.
+That is a shorthand of the full object with `selector`, and `callback` keys, where the latter is a function which is called for each match on every page and receives the jQuery element as sole argument.
+The callback must return a non-nil value for further processing or nil in case of an error.
+Data accuracy depends on proper callback error reporting.

-#### Usage
+### Usage

-##### Single URL
+#### Single URL
 Once there is a config for a given domain you can scrape URLs in it.
 With AngularJS it's as simple as:
 ```
 Cassidi.steal(url).then(function(swag){ if(swag) console.log(swag.price); })
 ```
 The `steal` method returns an Angular Promise which is later ("asynchronously") called.
 The closure for the promise receives an object as a sole argument which has the same keys as the parser for that domain.
 Each key is either a parse result value or `false`.
 In case all keys have failed to parse boolean `false` is passed instead of an object (so be sure to check for that).

-##### (Client) Queue
+#### (Client) Queue
 However, usually you'd want to run multiple (possibly hundreds or even thousands) of scrape operations in a non-UI-blocking manner.
 That is the purpose of the `queue` method:
 ```
 Cassidi.queue([url1, url2, ...], function(swag){ console.log(swag.price); }, function(){ alert('All done!'); })